Actipro/WPF-Controls/Documentation/topics/licensing.md

 In this licensing option, we make a single code-based call to the `ActiproLicenseManager.RegisterLicense` method at application startup, before any UI is referenced.
 This static call registers your license information globally throughout your application.

-The following code calls the `ActiproLicenseManager.RegisterLicense` method using "licensee" and "licenseKey" variables containing string values that must exactly match the license information in your license e-mail:
+The following code calls the `ActiproLicenseManager.RegisterLicense` method using `licensee` and `licenseKey` variables containing string values that must exactly match the license information in your license e-mail:

 ```csharp
 public partial class App : Application {